Irataba: Background

 In the mid-19th century, the Mohave were composed of three geographical groups; Irataba was the hereditary leader of the Huttoh Pah group, who lived near the east bank of the Colorado River and occupied the central portion of the Mohave Valley.
 Mohave government consisted of a loose system of hereditary clan leaders with a head of the entire nation.
 They were often involved in conflicts with the Chemehuevi, Paiute, and Maricopa peoples.
 Irataba was a member of the Mohave warrior society called kwanami, who led groups of warriors in battle and were dedicated to defending their lands and people.

 Little is known of Irataba's family relations, except for the name of his son Tekse thume, and his nephews Qolho qorau (Irataba's sister's son who succeeded him as leader) and Aspamekelyeho.
-Olive Oatman, who lived with the Mohave for five years, later stated that Irataba was the brother of the former chief, presumably Cairook, with whom Irataba clearly had a close relation.
+Olive Oatman, who lived with the Mohave for five years, later stated that Irataba was the brother of the former chief, presumably Cairook, with whom Irataba clearly had a close relationship.
 One anecdotal description states that Irataba had several wives, among them a Hualapai woman who had been taken as a captive and who is also described as having a young son.
 He also had at least one daughter, the mother of his granddaughter Tcatc who was interviewed in the 1950s.
 She stated that Irataba had wanted to leave his land deeds and medals to his brother's sons, but that they were eventually lost.